 - I was happy because the owners' meeting provided me with a chance to visit an R&D site.

-- I was very happy to hear an engineer who developed my car model talking about its good qualities, making me even more passionate about my car.
+- I was very happy to hear an engineer who talking about good feature my car model, making me even more passionate about my car.

 - I hope that Mazda will continue to hold this event to provide customers with an opportunity to share a great time with other Mazda vehicle owners.

 This year saw the second year of the activities of the "Hashiru Onna Club" (driving women's club) set up by Mazda in 2012, with the aim of creating a vehicle that powerfully appeals to women.
-In FY March 2014, the club held various vehicle-themed events, including a 100-woman meeting, a photo contest, a go-cart competition, and a talk show with a female Mazda employee engaged in R&D as the main speaker.
+In FY March 2014, the club held various vehicle-themed events, including a 100-woman meeting, a photo contest, a go-cart competition, and a talk show with the female Mazda employees.
 Mazda is planning to expand the scope of the club's activities to outside Hiroshima Prefecture in order to convey the joy of driving and increase the number of female fans of Mazda vehicles.

 <Opinions from participants>